asciipip/greenbutton-python/README.md

 Forked from the original repository [greenbutton-objects](https://github.com/asciipip/greenbutton-python) and packaged to be published on PyPI.

+Used by the Code for Boston [Home Energy Analysis Tool](https://github.com/codeforboston/home-energy-analysis-tool).

 ## Development
 Simple steps for development setup: